defeo/aws/_tutorials/tutorial2.md

    <div style="margin:auto;width:2em;height:2em;border-radius:2em;border:solid 0.2em blue"></div>

    Last touch: fill the blanks between the cells.
-For that, use wisely the `background-color` property on some elements of the table, so to obtain this:
+For that, use wisely the `background-color` property on some elements of the table to obtain this:

    <div style="background-color:blue;width:2.4em;margin:auto">